FStarLang/FStar/ulib/experimental/README.md

 to the commit ef5bb54 and follow the "Building F* from sources" section of `INSTALL.md` to build the typechecker.

-Please refer to the Figure 1. of the paper for the dependency between module.
-F*, similarly to OCaml, distinguishes between interfaces files (`.fsti`) and implementation files (`.fst`).
-For each module name mentionned later, you can look to the corresponding implementation and/or interface file.
+Please refer to the Figure 1. of the paper for the dependency between modules.
+F*, similarly to OCaml, distinguishes between interface files (`.fsti`) and implementation files (`.fst`).
+For each module name mentioned later, you can look at the corresponding implementation and/or interface file.

 The various pragmas introduced by `#` are used to pass certain options controlling the SMT encoding and the behavior of Z3.